lennygir/polito-se2-23-02-thesis/README.md

       ```
     - Error Handling
       - 400 Bad Request: Invalid start request content
-      - 401 Unauthorized: Authentication failure (user not authenticated as student)
+      - 401 Unauthorized: Authentication failure (user not authenticated as teacher or secretary clerk)
+      - 404 Not Found: The request doesn't exist (the parameter thesisRequestId is wrong)
       - 500 Internal Server Error: For internal server errors.